cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 ## <a id='autoconfig'></a>Auto-Configuration ##

-To use autoconfiguration, include this line in your Gemfile:
+To use auto-configuration, include this line in your Gemfile:

 ~~~ruby
 gem 'cf-autoconfig'